 - Outreach services: Provide access to the people who have difficulty in reaching health facilities due to long distance to travel, three to five immunization sessions a month are conducted at several locations in each VDC.
 The frequency of outreach services is based on village setting, population density, and seasonal variations.
 These sessions account for more than 90 percent of immunization coverage.

 - Mobile teams: Geographical conditions such as lack of roads and bridges hamper immunization in remote areas.
 Due to vacant or frequent absenteeism of health worker in remote areas, there is poor access of target population to routine immunization.
 These areas are identified and appropriate strategy are developed during micro-planning.
 To address these issues, at least four visits to identified hard-to-reach areas by vaccinators are mandatory through mobile teams to immunize targeted population.

-Though the immunization service is mainly delivered through government health network, there is increasing trend of immunization service delivery through private sector.
-This is due to the realization of Public Private Partnership in Health Sector Reform Strategies of government.
-In private sector, immunization services are delivered through private clinics, hospitals, nursing homes as well as NGOs.
+Though the immunization service is mainly delivered through government health network, there is an increasing trend of immunization service delivery through the private sector.
+This is due to the realization of Public-Private Partnership in Health Sector Reform Strategies of government.
+In the private sector, immunization services are delivered through private clinics, hospitals, nursing homes as well as NGOs.
 Government supplies all vaccines and immunization related logistics to these private institutions free of cost.
-All vaccine under National Immunization Program are given free of cost or there is no cost sharing / recovery.
+All vaccine under the National Immunization Program are given free of cost or there is no cost-sharing / recovery.